mirego/ekiden/README.md

 # GitHub Actions Self-Hosted ARM64 MacOS Runner

 The goal of this project is to have a pool of Mirego hosted runners in addition to the runners provided by GitHub.
-Those runners will be executed inside an ARM64 MacOS machine which should help speed up iOS builds.
+Those runners are executed inside an ARM64 MacOS machine.

-## Setup a Runner
+## Configuration

-- To configure a new host machine, follow the [host configuration guide](host/README.md)
+- To configure a new __host__ machine, follow the [host configuration guide](host/README.md)
-- To create a new VM, follow the [guest configuration guide](guest/README.md)
+- To create a new __VM__, follow the [guest configuration guide](guest/README.md)
+- To setup the VM __registry__, follow the [registry configuration guide](registry/README.md)

+---

 ## Architecture

 ### High Level Overview

-Mirego will have a few machines hosted on premise.
-Those machines will be able to pick up jobs just like the GitHub hosted machines.
-The self-hosted runners will include tags in order to be explicitely chosen inside the workflows (`self-hosted`, `ARM64`, `mirego`...).
+Mirego has a few GitHub Actions runners hosted on premise.
+The self-hosted runners include tags that can be used to explicitely chosen inside the workflows (`self-hosted`, `ARM64`, `mirego`...).

 ```mermaid
 flowchart TD